 Don’t see anything on the registry that you would like to buy?
 Simply give the couple money (or a gift card) instead, it’s best to give something rather than nothing if you aren’t getting something from the registry.

 Send a gift even if you can’t attend.

 If you received an invitation but cannot attend the wedding, it is proper etiquette to still send a gift to the couple.
-It’s a simply way of saying “Congratulations”, and to thank them for the invite.
+It’s a simple way of saying “Congratulations”, and to thank them for the invite.

 Send your gift close to the wedding date.

-The best time to give the couple their gift is either 3 months before the wedding, or 3 months after the wedding.
+The best time to give the couple their gift is either 3 months before the wedding or 3 months after the wedding.
 There is no specific time stamp for when you should give the couple your gift, but it would be best to send the gift before you receive a thank you card from the couple.

 Don’t bring the gift to the wedding.

 It would be best to ship any gifts or money by mail.
 If you’re opposed to sending money by mail then bring the money in an envelope the day of the wedding and personally give it to the couple (or a member of the wedding party).
 You don’t want to leave the burden of transporting gifts at the end of the night.